 … so I could climb up the hill and see this!

 We changed into our pajamas and read books.
 Still compelled to whisper.
-And slept more soundly than two baby bears after playing all day in an apple orchard.
+And slept more soundly than we can remember.

 Next morning … light streaming into the sitting area.
 The room was very clean, minimalist, with warm radiant heat floors.